alterfw/docs/docs/models/retrieving.md

 ## Automagic find() methods

-Hero allows you to use automagic *find()* methods according to you custom fields.
+Alter allows you to use automagic *find()* methods according to you custom fields.

 ```php
 $cars = Car::findByYear(2015);